 Circling like vultures, elite delinquents brazenly enriched themselves, with hundreds of millions of rands diverted into dubious projects such as the decontamination of paper in Gauteng schools.
 Money set aside for personal protective equipment (PPE) for frontline healthcare workers was especially vulnerable.

-Even former health minister Zweli Mkhize – at one point a media darling – had to step down from the role because of his involvement in the irregular, R10 million Digital Vibes communication contract with his department.
+Former health minister Zweli Mkhize – at one point a media darling – had to step down from the role because of his involvement in the irregular, R10 million Digital Vibes communication contract with his department.
 This included such boilerplate corruption as the company buying his son a car.

 This full-bore looting had directly fatal consequences.
 It diverted funds from South Africa’s response to the global pandemic, increasing the risk of contamination and death for healthcare workers and their patients.
 It also fuelled other kinds of violence, such as the daylight murder of PPE whistleblower Babita Deokaran in 2021.